-2. Quality of teaching and learning is a main factor in the rapid growth ofeducational institutions .
+2. Quality of teaching and learning is a main factor in the rapid growth of educational institutions .

 a) private

 b) public

 c)mixed

-d) English medium
+d) l English medium

-3. broader research agenda needs to be initiated forso that future programs can be planned more rationally and systematically
+mo 3. broader research agenda needs to be initiated forso that future programs can be planned re rationally and systematically

 a) program development

 b) theory

 c) problem

 d) mistake

-4. Privatization trends areas education policies across each of the three sectors of primary, secondary and tertiary education
+sec 4.
+Privatization trends are as education policies across each of the three sectors of primary, ondary and tertiary education

 a) decreasing

 b) increasing

-c) developing

-d)static
+c)developing

+d) static

 5. No education system, anywhere in world is free from some degree of and prescription.

 a) persuasion

 b) attraction

 c) population

 d) none of the above

 6. Excess demand has grown because education has become more important for social andbetterment

 a) cultural

 b) religional

-c) economic
+c)economic

 d) historic

-7. In particular, most although not all information and motivation activities have been aimed at supportingactivities
+sup 7.
+In particular, most although not all information and motivation activities have been aimed at portingactivities

-a) family-planning
+a) family-

-b) morality
+planning

+b)morality

 c) funeral

 d) death-birth rate

 8. If it is decided that a prescriptive approach is necessary the efficacy of prescription is, in certain circumstances,

 a) Questionable

 b) Answerable

 c) Difficult

 d) Easy

-9. international reviews of the demand-side and supply-side policies show that many countries have implemented some form of
+imp 9. international reviews of the demand-side and supply-side policies show that many countries have blemented some form of

 a) privatization

 b) publication

 c) Attorney

 d) home tuition

-10. population education in a context
+10. population education in acontext

 a) lifelong

 b) one time

 c) multiple

 d) regional

 11. One way to foster competition between public and private schools is to giveor assistance

 a) subsidies

 b) taxes

 c) revenues

 d) expensive

-12. Assessments of learning and studentshape an idea of overall level of quality of education
+12. Assessments of learning and student shape an idea of overall level of quality of education

 a) achievements

 b) behaviour

 c) attitude

 d) score

 13. There are many experiences across different countries at different stages in the process of

 a) privatization

 b) localization

 c) publicizing

 d) evolution

 14. A comprehensive framework for evaluation hascriteria

 a) four

 b) five

 c) three

 d) six

-15. Before passing on to the question of, it seems necessary to indicate briefly the goals of both population education and other educational programs
+bot 15.
+Before passing on to the question of, it seems necessary to indicate briefly the goals of the population education and other educational programs

 a) Contribution

 b) Integration

 c) Disintegration

 d) Population

-16is the third type of privatization
+16 is the third type of privatization

 a) Private regulation

 b) Private individual